-There is no doubt that a trip to Temple Bar is paramount when you visit Dublin.
+There is no doubt that a trip to Temple Bar is paramount when you visit Dublin, despite having the most expensive pints of Guinness in Dublin.
 However, do you think that you would be put off by the overpriced pints, lack of seats & hoards of boozed up stags & hens?

 Most of us that know Temple Bar, will tell you this is the reality of Dublin’s most popular boozing street.

 Music here can be quite commercialised, meaning it dilutes the traditional sense of an Irish Ballad session.

 The great news is if you veer away from the crowds of tourists, you will uncover Dublin’s real Irish pub culture.

 The Cobblestone is located close to the Smithfield Markets & Jameson Distillery.
 This amazing pub stands testament to the old saying Don’t Judge a Book by its Cover”.